holstt/stream2podcast/README.md

 **2. Set up configuration**

 The project consists of two services: `recording-service` and `feed-service`.
-The `recording-service` is responsible for recording the audio streams and storing them on disk, while the `feed-service` is responsible for generating podcast feeds based on these recordings.
-The two services run separately and are fully independent of each other. `feed-service` is simply monitoring the output directory of the `recording-service` for any changes, and will update the podcast feeds whenever a new recording is added.
+The `recording-service` is responsible for recording the audio streams and storing them on disk, while the `feed-service` is responsible for generating podcast RSS feeds based on these recordings.
+The two services run separately and are fully independent of each other. `feed-service` is simply monitoring the output directory of the `recording-service` for any changes, and will update the podcast RSS feed whenever a new recording is added for that particular podcast.

 ### recording-service